rclone/rclone/docs/content/amazonclouddrive.md

-Since rclone doesn't currently have its own Amazon Drive credentials so you will either need to have your own `client_id` and `client_secret` with Amazon Drive, or use a third party oauth proxy in which case you will need to enter `client_id`, `client_secret`, `auth_url` and `token_url`.
+Since rclone doesn't currently have its own Amazon Drive credentials so you will either need to have your own `client_id` and `client_secret` with Amazon Drive, or use a third-party oauth proxy in which case you will need to enter `client_id`, `client_secret`, `auth_url` and `token_url`.